 |Reporting Period||Recipients Reporting Window Open||Final Day to Report|

 |1/1 – 3/31/2021||3/22/2021||4/5/2021|

 |4/1 – 6/30/2021||7/1/2021||7/7/2021|

 |7/1 – 9/30/2021||9/30/2021||10/6/2021|

-The federal requirements found in the CARES Act require that the ESSER Fund and the GEER Fund be subject to the Uniform Grants Guidance.
-Those regulations contain a requirement that capital expenditures for special purpose equipment are allowable as direct costs, provided that items with a unit cost of $5,000 or more have the prior written approval as found in the Code of Federal Regulations (CFR) in 2 CRF 200.439.
+The federal standards found in the CARES Act indicate that the ESSER Fund and the GEER Fund be subject to the Uniform Grants Guidance program management regulations.
+Additionally, under the CRRSA Act the ESSER II Fund is also subject to the Uniform Grants Guidance.
+Those regulations contain a requirement that capital expenditures for general purpose equipment, buildings and land, including material improvements thereto, are allowable as direct costs only with prior written approval of the federal awarding agency or pass-through entity, as found in the Code of Federal Regulatons (CFR) in 2 CFR 200.439(a).
+Similarly, special purpose equipment are allowable as direct costs, provided that items with a unit cost of $5,000 or more have prior written approval as found in 2 CRF 200.439.

 Additionally, the CARES Act also provided for Secretarial waiver authority, under which the U.S. Department of Education (ED) can waive certain provisions due to the COVID-19 emergency.

 A streamlined waiver process has been made available through the CARES Act and ED.
 Both the Assessment and Accountability Waiver as well as the Funding Flexibility Waiver have been approved by ED and ratified by the California State Board of Education.

 For more information on these waivers, please visit the CDE’s ESSA web page.